mmurygin/notes/sre/postmortems.md

 1. What hindered detection?
 1. What hindered diagnosis?
 1. What hindered resolution?
+1. Was the incident response effective?
+1. What could have gone terribly wrong?
 1. Look at the incident response itself, as well as the other causes.

 E.g. engineer updated the config wrong: